ehellman/EnderOfAnEra/README.md

 #### Hero Me / Bullseye fan duct
 This is a good fan duct loved by many users.
 Easy to print and easy to install.
 Use PETG for this, not PLA.
 (See ultimate upgrades section for an even better duct)

+#### Dual Z axis lead screws
+There are several kits for these and people seem to have many opinions regarding if it is good to do this with 2 motors or not.
+My personal opinion is that it is better to do it with 2 motors, even if they work off the same driver.
+I bought the kit from Funssor on AliExpress.
+It was alright, but the plate that held the trapezoidal nut did not have a right angle, causing the lead screw to bind so I had to adjust it myself.
+This is not a beginner level upgrade, but it does 100% get rid of any elephants foot issues and improves print quality overall, especially if you have issues with a drooping X gantry.

+#### Replace hotend and electronics fan
+The stock fans are loud and bad.
+There are several better 4010 fans that are quieter and push more air.
+If you know your way around electronics you can even buy 12v noctua fans and use a buck converter for some ultra quiet cooling.

+#### Micro Swiss all metal hotend
+This is another fantastic upgrade.
+Drop-in replacement for the stock hotend and uses the same nozzles too.
+All your fan ducts etc will fit just fine still.
+This will also allow you to print with high temperature filaments without your PTFE tube degrading and releasing neurotoxins (yikes!).
+This also handles heat better, allowing you to use much shorter retraction distances.
+Remember to PID tune after upgrading!

+#### Micro Swiss extruder
+They also have an extruder which is good, but I still prefer the BMG extruder with Hydra Fan Duct (see ultimate upgrades section).

+#### Cable sleeve replacement
+(This)[https://www.conrad.com/p/hellermanntyton-170-01001-twist-in-08-helagaine-meshwork-hose-black-541574] is the same one that Prusa uses on their machine, it is very stiff and almost works like a cable chain.
+It's available in several sizes too so you can have one for your main loom and another one for other electroncis that you attach as well.

 ### UPGRADES THAT ARE ESSENTIAL
 These are upgrades that you should go for if you get the chance.